-Browde teaches primarily in the area of Constitutional law.
-He is a mainstay in the basic Introductory Constitutional Law course, and also teaches State Constitutional Law and Comparative Constitutional Law as well as a Seminar on Supreme Court Decisionmaking.
-Browde also teaches Advocacy, Legal Reasoning, Research and Writing, Administrative Law, Civil Procedure, Federal Jurisdiction, Professional Responsibility and Appellate Practice.
-He also serves as faculty adviser to the New Mexico Law Review.
+Browde finished his teaching responsibilities and took Emeritus status in 2009.
+During a 30 year career he taught primarily in the area of Constitutional law, including the basic Introductory Constitutional Law course, State Constitutional Law, Constitutional Rights, and Comparative Constitutional Law, as well as a Seminar on Supreme Court Decisionmaking.
+Browde also taught Advocacy, Legal Reasoning, Research and Writing, Administrative Law, Civil Procedure, Federal Jurisdiction, Professional Responsibility and Appellate Practice, and served as faculty adviser to the New Mexico Law Review.

-Browde is an active participant in appellate Amicus Curiae work on behalf of the New Mexico Trial Lawyer's Association, the ACLU, the League of Women Voters, and others, authoring countless amicus briefs on a range of issues involving the development of New Mexico law.
+Browde remains a participant in appellate Amicus Curiae work on behalf of the New Mexico Trial Lawyer's Association, the ACLU, the League of Women Voters, and continues to work extensively with the New Mexico Center on Law and Poverty.
+He has authored countless amicus briefs on a range of issues involving the development of New Mexico law.
 In 2002, the staff at the law review recognized Browde's flair for legal writing by presenting him with its annual Excellence in Jurisprudence and Legal Writing Award.
 He shared the award with Professor Ted Occhialino, with whom Browde often teams in the writing of articles and appellate briefs.
-Both Browde and Occhialino seek to engage interested students in the academic, governmental and amicus projects which they undertake.
+Both Browde and Occhialino always engaged interested students in the academic, governmental and amicus projects which they undertook.

 Gomez v.
 State and the Continuing Conversation over New Mexico's State Constitutional Rights Jurisprudence, 28 N.M.
 L. Rev. 387 (1998).